 With markets around the world reeling from the ongoing coronavirus (COVID-19) outbreak and corresponding fears, Warner Music has put its previously planned IPO on ice.
 However, the major label is still working to meet its international growth goals, as Warner Music India has officially launched.

-In an email send to Digital Music News this morning, Warner Music noted that its India headquarters, located in Mumbai, will bring Jay Mehta on as managing director.
+In an email sent to Digital Music News this morning, Warner Music noted that its India headquarters, located in Mumbai, will bring Jay Mehta on as managing director.
 The Sony Music India veteran is expected to formally make the move to Warner India next month.
 His position will encompass overseeing the music markets of several additional South Asian countries, including Nepal and the Maldives, besides India.

 Speaking of his new role with Warner India, Mehta noted the size, value, and talent of India’s music community, before stating, “I’m looking forward to signing and serving a wide diversity of local artistry.”